Oliver-Binns/Website/Content/posts/terraform-provider-googleplay.md

 Before we dive in, let’s address the elephant in the room: what exactly is Terraform?
 Terraform is an open-source tool that allows you to define and manage your infrastructure using code.
+It’s a declarative language, so the style is similar to Jetpack Compose and SwiftUI.
 Infrastructure-as-Code (IaC) has traditionally been used by DevOps teams to provision cloud resources like servers and databases.
 However, its principles can be applied to any API-driven service – including the Google Play Console.